mvolkmann/blog/src/rust.md

 extern crate clap;

 use clap::Arg;
-// Use the following line instead if the alternate approach below is selected.
+// Use the following line instead if the
+// alternate approach described below is selected.
 //use clap::{App, Arg};

 // This is a custom validator function that